Statements of support for the William & Mary Promise from leaders on and off campus:

 "The William & Mary Promise is an innovative funding model.
 It provides predictability and better affordability for low- and middle-income families from the Commonwealth.
 Combined with private gifts for scholarships, which is the top priority of the recently launched comprehensive fundraising campaign, the Promise is an essential piece to meeting the financial needs of admitted students."

-Kendrick F. Ashton, Jr. '98, Member of the Board of Visitors and Chair of the Committee on Financial Affairs
+Kendrick F. Ashton, Jr. '98, Former Chair of the Committee on Financial Affairs

 "The William & Mary Promise ensures more access, less debt and the greater peace of mind that comes with a four-year tuition guarantee.
 It means more Virginia families, regardless of means, will be able to send their sons and daughters to William & Mary for a great education.
 And it also means that William & Mary will remain a university they will want to send their children to – one with a sustainable finance model that invests in the world-class faculty and innovative education that make it the Commonwealth's distinctive 'Public Ivy.'"